stancl/tenancy-docs/docs/source/v2/storage-drivers.blade.md

 # Storage Drivers {#storage-drivers}

-Storage drivers are used to store a list of all tenants, their domains and any extra information you store about your tenants (e.g. their plan).
+Storage drivers are used to store a list of all tenants, their domains and any extra information you store about your tenants (their plan, API keys, etc).

 Currently, database and Redis storage drivers are available as part of the package.
 However, you can [write your own]({{ $page->link('writing-storage-drivers') }}) (and contribute ❤️) storage drivers.